hazelgrove/patterns-agda/README.md

 ## Theorems
 The following files prove the main theorem from the paper.
-- [satisfy-exclusive.agda](satisfy-exclusive.agda) argues that for an expression e and an incomplete constraint ξ of the same type, exactly one of the following holds: e satisfies ξ, e may satify ξ, or e does not satisfy or may satisfy ξ.
+- [satisfy-exclusive.agda](satisfy-exclusive.agda) argues that for an expression e and an incomplete constraint ξ of the same type, exactly one of the following holds: e satisfies ξ, e may satify ξ, or neither.
 - [complete-satisfy-exclusive.agda](complete-satisfy-exclusive.agda) argues that for an expression e and a constraint ξ of the same type, either e satisfies ξ or e satisfies the dual of ξ, but not both.
 - [matching-determinism.agda](matching-determinism.agda) argues that for an expression e and a pattern p of the same type, exactly one of the following holds: e matches p, e may match p, or e does not match p.
 - [matching-coherence.agda](matching-coherence.agda) shows that patterns and their constraints behave as expected, e.g., an expression matches the pattern if and only if it satisfies the emitted constraint.
-- [complete-relationship.agda](complete-relationship.agda) establishes the relationship between the incomplete and complete constraint languages via the falsify and truthify functions
+- [complete-relationship.agda](complete-relationship.agda) establishes the relationship between the incomplete and complete constraint languages via the falsify and truthify functions.
-- [material-entailment.agda](material-entailment.agda) proves that ξ1 entailing ξ2 is equivalent to ⊤ entailing (dual ξ1) ∨  ξ2
+- [material-entailment.agda](material-entailment.agda) proves that ξ1 entailing ξ2 is equivalent to ⊤ entailing (dual ξ1) ∨ ξ2.

+Together, the following files prove type safety:
 - [preservation.agda](preservation.agda) proves that evaluating an expression one step does not change its type.
 - [finality.agda](finality.agda) proves that any final expression is actually final, i.e., it cannot be evaluated further.
-- [determinism.agda](determinism.agda) proves that every well-typed expression is either val, indet, or steps to a unique expression.
+- [determinism.agda](determinism.agda) proves that for every well-typed expression e, exactly one of the following holds: e val, e indet, or e ↦ e' for a unique e'.